Îles des Saintes: Le Pâté

 An island in shape of a high plateau at 900 m of the northern headland of Terre-de-Bas Island, called Pointe à Vache.
 It opens the Pain de Sucre Passage, the main shipping lane to access to the Bay of les Saintes by the North.
 Near the islands, there is an exceptional dive site called sec Pâté.
 It is a submarine mountain, which the base belongs at less 300 m deep and the top at less than 15 m below sea level.
 The maritime conditions make this dive difficult and the level 2 is required.
 The place abounds in a large quantity of diversified fishes, sea turtles, sea fans, corals, gorgonians, lobsters and shellfishes which appropriate the marine domain, around three rock peaks which form the top of the mountain.
 Fishing of fishes and shells is regulated or forbidden for certain species.

 Location

 Les Saintes is a territory of the northern hemisphere situated in North America, in the Caribbean islands, between the Tropic of Cancer and the Equator.
-It is positioned at 15°51' North, the same latitude as Thailand or Honduras, and at 61°36' West, the same longitude as Labrador and the Falkland Islands.
+The islands lie around 15°51' North, the same latitude as Thailand or Honduras, and 61°36' West, the same longitude as Labrador and the Falkland Islands.

 This locality places the archipelago at 6800 km from metropolitan France; at 2200 km from the southeast of Florida, at 600 km from the coast of South America, and exactly at the heart of the arc of the Lesser Antilles.

 Les Saintes lies immediately south of the island of Guadeloupe and west of Marie-Galante.
 It is separated from Guadeloupe by Les Saintes Passage and from the north of Dominica by the Dominica Passage.